Burning Bush Forest Church began meeting outdoors for worship in March of 2016.

 Yes, dogs are welcome.
 Please be mindful of others who may be uneasy with dogs off leash.

 Wendy Janzen is the founder and leader of Burning Bush Forest Church.
-She is an ordained pastor in the Mennonite Church and a spiritual director.
-She has been a partner in the Wild Church Network since its inception, and has been in love with nature since childhood.
+She is an ordained pastor in Mennonite Church Eastern Canada and is trained in eco-ministry and spiritual direction.
+She has been a leader in the Wild Church Network since its inception, and has been in love with nature since childhood.

 To learn more about Wendy's approach to nature-based spiritual direction with individuals or groups visit her spiritual direction profile.

-As part of her journey into the area of spiritual ecology Wendy has sought out a variety of opportunities to deepen her spiritual connection with creation, taking courses such as:
+As part of her journey into the area of spiritual ecology Wendy has sought out a variety of opportunities to deepen her spiritual connection with creation, doing further training such as: